Haleshot/Haleshot.github.io/content/post/marimo/index.md

 Here's where [marimo](https://marimo.io/) really flexes its muscles:

 1. **Python All the Way**: Every marimo notebook is saved as a pure Python file.
-No more JSON shenanigans!
+No more JSON shenanigans (looking at you Jupyter)!
 2. **Script-Ready**: Run your notebooks as regular Python scripts.
 It's that simple.
 3. **App Deployment**: With a single command (`marimo run file.py`), transform your notebook into an interactive web app.
 Mind blown yet?